OCA/purchase-workflow/purchase_request_to_procurement/README.rst

 Purchase Request To Procurements
 ================================

-This module introduces the possiblity to create procurement order from purchase request
+This module introduces the possibility to create procurement order from purchase request.

 Configuration